 How long should a blog post be?
 Think about your rankings …

-- Attract an audience
+- Attract the audience you want to attract

-- Deliver smart information
+- Deliver your smart information

 - Establish your authority

 That’s why we’re going to start by reviewing what search engines look for in a high-ranking piece of written content.

 Search engines use a complicated and ever-changing algorithm to serve up content.